CloudM-Migrate/documentation/Endpoint-Configuration-Guides/GroupWise.md

 ---

-###
+### Server Details

-These are the steps to migrate a single GroupWise mailbox.

-1. Default: The active user working currently in GroupWise gets migrated.
-2. Login: Credentials required to migrate the GroupWise mailbox
-3. Command Line: Without using credentials of the email address or being active on GroupWise
+Following the steps are required to effectively set up Groupwise in the source endpoint configuration.

+- GroupWise Version select the version from the drop down.
+- Server Address is required when entering this information in to the source endpoint
+- The Hostname or IP address is required of the Groupwise server.
+- Provide or enter the Admin Password for the Groupwise server.

 ---
 ###

-Creating Application Key & Trusted Name
+Creating Application Key & Trusted Name.

 1. Open the GroupWise Administration Console in the web browser.
 2. Go to 'System - Trusted Applications